 - Return the location to the

-- On the date and time in Question
+date and time in Question 8, find M33.

-object is it?
-What is its more common name?
-How many degrees is it from M21?
-You will have to center and zoom
+What type of object is it?
+What is its more common name (you will need to

 - On the date in Question 8, at what time